bui-thanh-lam/image-super-resolution/README.md

 For other hyper parameter tuning, please read the code and modify it if you want.

-# How to contribute
+## 3. How to contribute

 If there are any issues with this repository, feel free to leave it to Issue tab.

-If you have any idea to extend this project or improve models' performance, please make a pull request.
+If you have any idea to extend this project or improve models' performance, please fmake a pull request.

 You can use this code totally free for any purposes.